MetaMan13/hulk-apps-backend-task/README.md

 ### Task completion process

-    NOTE: I had really no time to complete this.
-At my current job I am managing 5+ projects alone ( fontend,backend,deployment ( cron jobs etc.)).
-I hope this will be enough of a showcase what I can do

     1. Laravel new app + composer require laravel breeze + php artisan breeze:install

         I would usualy queue the emails but I didn't want to overcomplicate things installation and review wise